Medical news June 22: Fear of heat shock and acute kidney failure due to lack of water

 During exercise, every 20 minutes, you should drink an additional 250ml of water even if you do not feel thirsty.

-Avoid fluids that contain caffeine or alcohol, as these can make dehydration worse.
-People should also not take salt tablets unless directed by a doctor.
+Avoid fluids containing caffeine or alcohol, as these can make dehydration worse.
+People should also not take salt tablets without a doctor's prescription.

 The simplest and safest way to replace salt and electrolytes during heat waves is to drink sports drinks or juice.

-In case of epilepsy/ heart disease, kidney/ liver disease… on a fluid-restricted diet; or the body has problems with water retention, consult a doctor before increasing the body's water intake.
+In case of epilepsy/ heart disease, kidney/ liver disease… on a fluid-restricted diet; or have problems with water retention, consult a doctor before increasing your water intake.

-When you just come back from the sun, this is the time when your body sweats a lot, your body temperature is high, if you take a bath right away it will cause a sudden change in body temperature, which is very dangerous and can lead to a stroke.
+When you just come back from the sun, this is the time when your body sweats a lot, your body temperature is high, if you bathe immediately it will cause a sudden change in body temperature, which is very dangerous and can lead to a stroke.

 The period of 1 hour after severe heatstroke or sunstroke is called the “golden time” for emergency treatment.
 Therefore, when providing emergency treatment for heatstroke or sunstroke, it is necessary to pay close attention to initial first aid at the scene.

-Therefore, when encountering someone with sunstroke or heatstroke, we must immediately take the following steps: Take the patient to a cool, airy place (in the shade, in a cool car or house, etc.) and call for support, especially emergency support.
+Therefore, when encountering someone with sunstroke or heatstroke, we must immediately take the following steps: Take the patient to a cool, airy place (a shady place, a cool car or a cool house, etc.) and call for support, especially emergency support.

 Remove clothing and apply warm water to the patient, then use a fan to increase evaporation (the patient should lie on his side or be supported in a position with his hands supporting his knees so that the skin surface can receive as much wind as possible.